Saint Augustine in His Study (Botticelli, Ognissanti)

 Saint Augustine in His Study is a fresco painting of Augustine of Hippo executed in 1480 by the Italian Renaissance master Sandro Botticelli.
 It is in the church of Ognissanti in Florence.

-Botticelli was born in a house in the same street as the church, still called Via Borgo Ognissanti.
+Botticelli was born in a house on the same street as the church, still called Via Borgo Ognissanti.
 He was to live within a minute or two's walk of this all his life, and to be buried in the church.

 History

 In 1464 Botticelli's father bought a house in Via Nuova nearby (modern Via della Porcellana), which Sandro took over in 1470 and lived in for the rest of his life.
-Here the notable family on the street were the Vespucci, including Amerigo Vespucci, born in 1454, after whom the Americas were named.
-The Vespucci were close Medici allies, and would become regular patrons of Botticelli.
+Here the notable family on the street was the Vespucci, including Amerigo Vespucci, born in 1454, after whom the Americas were named.
+The Vespucci were close Medici allies and would become regular patrons of Botticelli.

 The work was commissioned by the Vespucci family, probably Amerigo's father Nastaglio, a notary, and his brother Giorgio Antonio, both neighbours of Botticelli.
 Someone else, probably the order running the church, commissioned Domenico Ghirlandaio to do a facing Saint Jerome; both saints were shown writing in their studies, which are crowded with objects.
 As in other cases, such direct competition "was always an inducement to Botticelli to put out all his powers", and the fresco, now his earliest to survive, is regarded as his finest by Ronald Lightbown.
 Both depicted two Doctors of the Church in their studies, with a number of objects which mark them as scholars and precursors of Renaissance Humanism.
 There is known to have been a small painting of Jerome in his study said to have been by Jan van Eyck in the Medici collection, which is now lost.
 This may have influenced both frescos.

-They decorated the screen of the unusually located choir, which was demolished in 1564–1566, when they were detached and moved to the nave.
+They decorated the screen of the unusually located choir, which was demolished in 1564–1566 when they were detached and moved to the nave.
 They are now in the refectory, moved there after sustaining slight damage in the 1966 flood of the Arno.
-In the first move part of the frame with its inscriptions went lost, and all of Jerome's.
+In the first move, part of the frame with its inscriptions went lost, and all of Jerome's.